theemadnes/gcs-python-mt-benchmark/README.md

 # gcs-python-mt-benchmark
 Compare performance between serial transfers, multi-threaded transfers, and multi-process transfers using the Python GCS client

+#### Setup

+Basically, just run this in a `venv` and create a `.env` file that specifies a GCS bucket.
+This also assumes that you have already authenticated to `gcloud`.

 #### Examples

 Serial: